comp-physics/NISQ-Quantum-CFD/README.md

 # Hybrid-QuantumCFD

-This project aims to build a hybrid quantum-classical CFD solver for incompressible flow problems.
+This project builds a hybrid quantum-classical CFD solver for incompressible flow problems in the NISQ regime.

 ## CFD setup